-Turk evacuated from Sweden for coronavirus treatment
+Turkey: Over 400 detained for pandemic social media postings

 Turkey has repatriated around 40,000 nationals from 75 countries since the start of the outbreak in March, according to Foreign Ministry figures.

-The country has reported a total of 2,805 and 110,130 confirmed infections.
+The country has reported a total of 2,805 deaths and 110,130 confirmed infections.
 It ranks seventh in the world for the number of confirmed infections, according to Johns Hopkins University, but experts believe the actual toll of the pandemic is higher than the tally.

 Nearly 890,000 people have been tested in Turkey so far.